ericdunbar/ics2o9_wiki/termwork/programming-concepts/assignments/Processing-Assignment-2.md

 ## Task(s)

-1. Create a program that demonstrates all of your knowledge of Processing up to this point.
-Your program can be anything you choose (game, artwork, etc.) as long as you cover all of the necessary concepts.
+Your program can be anything you choose (game, artwork etc) as long as you cover all of the necessary concepts.

-### Task Criteria

-1. Submit a short description of what you plan on making **BEFORE** you start coding.
-You can deviate slightly from this, but you are not to submit something completely different without consulting your teacher.
-2. Ensure that you demonstrate all of your Processing knowledge from [Assignment 1](./Processing-Assignment-1), as well as _looping structures_ (FOR and WHILE).
+1. Your program should include the following:
+* Anything you'd like to re-assess from Assignment 1
+* Loops (FOR and WHILE)
+* A _simulation_ of a real world event (for example, a coin flip - can't use)

+2. You are _encouraged_ to practice the following (AP) skills:
+* Arrays
+* Functions (with parameters + returns

 ## Due Dates and Submission Details